 The Rogers Cup, also known as the Canadian Masters or the Canadian Open, is an annual tennis tournament that alternates between Montreal and Toronto each year.
 The men’s tournament is held in Montreal on odd years, and the women’s in Toronto, and vice versa.
 It’s the second oldest tennis tournament behind Wimbledon and is held in August at Toronto’s Aviva Centre and Montreal’s IGA Stadium.

 The Canadian Open winners' odds are now available.
-The odds are subject to change, so check back with this page to get the latest odds.
-This page was last updated on August 17, 2020:
+The Rogers Cup betting odds are subject to change, so check back with this page to get the latest odds, as well as Canadian Open betting tips.
+The Rogers Cup odds were last updated on September 7, 2021:

 |2021 Rogers Cup Winners Odds|